Cardano-freelance-marketplace/freelance-marketplace-local/documentation/technical-specs.md

 # Database
 ### SQL Database tables

-- **users**: Stores user information, including roles, profiles foreign id, preferences  and details.​
+- **users**: Stores user information, including roles, profiles foreign id, preferences  and details.

-- **user_roles**: Defines various roles and associates them with users.​
+- **roles**: Defines various roles and associates them with users.

 - **wallet_types**: Defines table to save all available wallet types

-- **user_skills**: Defines skills for each user profile
+- **skills**: Defines skills for each user profile

-- **profiles**: Contains detailed profiles for both clients and freelancers, such as portfolios and ratings.​
+- **profiles**: Contains detailed profiles for users, such as profile picture, bio, skills relationship and portfolio relationship.

 - **services**: This is a job that a freelancer created where multiple orders can be created from this job